 - PEAK employees must be enrolled in classes at least half time (6 credit hours)

 - Positions must be deemed professionally or academically substantive, much like an internship

-Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered periodically throughout the year.
-Once approved, all PEAK Jobs must be posted on Hanshake.
+Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered in Spring Quarter for the following year.
+Once approved, all PEAK Jobs must be posted on Handshake.
 PEAK applicants must submit both a resume AND cover letter in order to give them experience creating polished application materials.
 You must conduct at least one interview before offering a PEAK position.
 You can interview as many or as few candidates as you’d like.